pwa-builder/PWABuilder/libraries/manifest-validation/README.md

 - [Methods](#methods)
 - [Types](#types)

-## Getting Started during preview

-- git clone this repository
-- `cd` into this repo (or open in VSCode)
-- Run `npm link` in this new directory
-- Open the project you would like to use this library in (either with `cd` or VSCode)
-- Run `npm link manifest-validation` in the open project
-- You can now start importing and using the library as if you had installed it from npm.

 ## Getting Started
 - Get a standard web manifest object as JSON.
 This can be done in any way you need and is a seperate concern from this package.
 - Start by calling one of the methods below and passing in the manifest JSON from step two.
 Note that you will first need to import that method first